smartheim/core/readme.md

 Use the `docker-compose.yml` file to start all relevant containers.
 Alternatively use the `start_containers.sh` file if you do not have access to docker compose.

-- By default `ohx-core` will try to start on http port 8080 and https port 8443.
+- By default OHX core services will try to start on http port 8080 and https port 8443.
-  Docker port routing is used to expose OHX to port 80 and 443.
+  Docker port routing is used to expose OHX on port 80 and 443.
 - OHX core service containers require a few mounted directories.
   The mentioned start up methods assume that there is a "ohx_root_dir" directory in the working directory.
 - Use  `docker run -rm -it docker.pkg.github.com/openhab-nodes/core/ohx-core -h` to print a list of command line options to adjust OHX's behaviour.